kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Accuracy Limits

-Class imbalance distorts accuracy.
+Class imbalance distorts accuracy
-Trivial models appear strong.
+Trivial models appear strong
 Context matters

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.